The symptoms of a kidney infection usually develop quite quickly over a few hours or days.

 A child younger than 2 with a kidney infection may only have a high temperature, without any other obvious symptoms.

-See your GP if you feel feverish and you have pain in your tummy, lower back or genitals that won't go away.
+See a GP if you feel feverish and you have pain in your tummy, lower back or genitals that will not go away.

-Contact your GP immediately if you think your child may have a kidney infection.
+Contact a GP immediately if you think your child may have a kidney infection.

 Kidney infections require prompt treatment with antibiotics.